 A medium-sized bat with a white belly and brown back.
 Its pinkish limbs give rise to its old name of ‘red-armed bat’.
 Its broad wings give it an almost hovering flight and it can pluck insects from leaves, spiders from webs and caterpillars from grass.

-Natterer’s bat emerges late, around 40 minutes after sunset, making it easy to overlook.
+Natterer’s bats emerge late, around 40 minutes after sunset, making it easy to overlook.
 It roosts in old buildings like churches, although farmers have also described finding it between crumpled plastic feed sacks in the rafters of barns.

-3. Raise awareness of measures to retain, create and enhance bat roosts during conversions and new build.
+- Raise awareness of the need for bat surveys to be undertaken before development proposals are accepted and encourage measures which retain, create and enhance bat roosts during conversions, renovations and new builds.

 - Encourage planners and developers to follow the Bat Conservation Trust good practice guidelines for bat surveys.

 - Increase public awareness of the value of bats.

 - Ensure the Scottish Biodiversity Strategy is fully implemented.

 - Promote the monitoring of bats so we can have a better knowledge and understand of their distribution, as well as their roosting and foraging habits in Scotland.

 - Decline in insects.